mixemer/Reminder-App/README.md

 # <img src="https://github.com/mixemer/Reminder-App/blob/master/images/logo.png" width="200">   Reminder App
 ## BMCC Software Development Project

+### What Used?
+- Swift 5 and Xcode
+- CocoaPods
+- SwipeCellKit: to delete a table view cell with a swipe
+- RealmSwift: to persist data for a better user-experience
+- ChameleonFramework: to color table view cells in a beautiful way

 Help Professors/bosses to get to know and remember their students/employees informations so that they can make closer connections.

 Welcome Page                 |2                               | 3